Shoot From Below Set

 I have settled on using the 520 pump with the manufactured PCB and have used this for a while now and not had any issues at all.
 The pressure is good and they are proving to be reliable.

 When using the electric pump, setting the exact pressure is done using a manual ball valve, the more open it is the lower the pressure.
 This is not the most efficient method but works well with a constant pressure source such as an air pump.
-You couldn’t use a ball valve with a sprayer bottle though.
+You can’t use a ball valve with a sprayer bottle though.

 Nozzles